Ormeau Hills

 The level of cultural diversity witnessed in Ormeau Hills was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Ormeau Hills had a higher than average cultural diversity, with 13.1% of its residents speaking a language other than English at home and 27.7% born overseas.
-Christianity was the predominant religion in Ormeau Hills, comprising 46.0% of the population.
-Notably, the category 'Other' was overrepresented in Ormeau Hills compared to the rest of Queensland, with 1.8% versus 1.2%.
+Ormeau Hills, as per the findings, exhibited above-average cultural diversity with 13.1% of its residents speaking a language other than English at home and 27.7% born overseas.
+Christianity was identified as the predominant religion in Ormeau Hills, accounting for 46.0% of the population.
+Notably, the category 'Other' showed an overrepresentation in Ormeau Hills with 1.8%, compared to 0.8% across the rest of Queensland.

 Frequently Asked Questions - Diversity